 Aside from mochi, other ingredients in this soup are all yours.
 Common choices are chicken, boiled vegetables, meatballs, etc.

-One signature characteristic of traditional Japanese sweets is that they use sweet ingredients like sweet potatoes, red beans, strawberries,… instead of sugar.
+One signature characteristic of traditional Japanese sweet courses is that they use sweet ingredients like sweet potatoes, red beans, strawberries, etc., instead of sugar.
 That means these desserts are much healthier and less sugary than commercially-made ones.

 Though it’s grouped into the “dumpling,” dango is treated as a dessert or snack more than a savory dish.
 However, don’t think of it like another mochi type since dango is made with rice flour, not sticky rice like mochi.
 Thus, dango is less chewy and lighter than mochi.